Community Chat

 How to read credit report tradelines

 You'll find a letter beside each tradeline or credit account stating your relationship to that account.
-Here's what some of the letters imply: J = Joint, I = Individual, A = authorized User, C = Co-maker, T = Terminated
+Here's what some of the letters mean: J = Joint, I = Individual, A = authorized User, C = Co-maker, T = Terminated

 O = Open account, R = revolving account and I = Installment account.